 FGM is also known as “sunna” or “female circumcision”.

 FGM is mostly carried out on girls between babyhood and age 15, and occasionally on adult women, from FGM-affected communities.

 The communities who practice FGM live mainly in 30 countries in Africa, the Middle East and Asia and in other countries such as the UK where people have migrated from these areas.

-In Oxford, communities that are most at risk of FGM originate from Burkina Faso, Djibouti, Egypt, Eritrea, Ethiopia, the Gambia, Guinea, Sierra Leone, Somalia and Sudan.
+In the Thames Valley, communities that are most at risk of FGM originate from Burkina Faso, Djibouti, Egypt, Eritrea, Ethiopia, the Gambia, Guinea, Sierra Leone, Somalia and Sudan.
 Other girls and women at risk come from Guinea Bissauan, Indonesian, Kenyan, Kurdish, Malaysian, Nigerian and Yemeni communities.

 More than 200 million girls and women alive today have experienced FGM in 30 countries in Africa, the Middle East and Asia where FGM is concentrated.
 In Africa alone, some 3 million girls are at risk of being cut every year, that’s over 8000 girls every day.
 In the UK there are currently some 60,000 girls aged 0-14 born to mothers who have undergone FGM.

 Girls and women living in the Thames Valley have undergone FGM and data are being collected to try to estimate the number of girls at risk.

 Usually a girl’s parents or extended family are responsible for arranging FGM abroad.
 Other family members, such as grandmothers, often have a central role in deciding whether a girl is cut.
 FGM may be carried out by an older woman who plays other roles in the community such as attending childbirths.
 Girls are often cut without anaesthetic using basic tools such as knives or razor blades.

 In some countries, doctors perform FGM as an operation.
 While a doctor can help avoid the short-term physical risks involved in FGM, this is not always the case.
 Girls have died after being cut by doctors in Egypt for example.
 In addition, girls and women can be left with long-term physical and psychological pain and harm.
 FGM has no medical benefits whatsoever and it damages the body.
 It is also a breach of a child’s human right not to be harmed.